It’s Spinach Week here at Kitchen Stewardship! I get to share one of our family’s favorite recipes today.

 - Use whole wheat pasta instead of white – lots more nutrition, but more $ as well

-- Use ground turkey with sausage seasoning (directions here) instead of sausage; from pastured turkeys even better, or grass-fed ground beef works fine with Italian sausage seasoning
+- Use ground turkey with homemade sausage seasoning instead of buying ready-made sausage; from pastured turkeys even better, or grass-fed ground beef works fine with Italian sausage seasoning

 - Make your own Italian diced tomatoes (I had to learn to do this when I avoided all white sugar for 40 days)